Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

 - genes – Behçet's disease tends to be much more common in certain ethnic groups where the genes that are linked to the condition may be more common

-- environmental factors – although a specific environmental factor hasn't been identified, rates of Behçet's disease are lower in people from an at-risk ethnic group who live outside their native country
+- environmental factors – although a specific environmental factor has not been identified, rates of Behçet's disease are lower in people from an at-risk ethnic group who live outside their native country

-Behçet's disease is more common in the Far East, the Middle East and Mediterranean countries such as Turkey, Iran and Israel.
+Behçet's disease is more common in the Far East, the Middle East and Mediterranean countries such as Turkey and Israel.

 People of Mediterranean, Middle Eastern and Asian origin are thought to be most likely to develop the condition, although it can affect all ethnic groups.